Understanding the Difference Between Gold Karats

 Here’s a quick breakdown:

-The less karat, the higher the alloy content, and this influences strength, cost, and hue.
+The lower the karat, the higher the alloy content, and this influences strength, cost, and hue.

 1. 24K Gold: The Purer Variety